Alejogb1/job-board/blog-data/highp-shader-code-precision-meaning.md

 `lowp` uses the fewest bits to store a value which leads to memory savings and often faster processing particularly on mobile GPUs but that comes with the trade-off that the range of values that can be represented accurately is limited You can get precision issues especially when dealing with larger number values or subtle changes in values `mediump` is kind of the middle ground it offers a balance between accuracy and performance It's generally fine for many use cases like calculating texture coordinates and colors but can still run into trouble with specific computations Then we have `highp` this one uses the most bits to represent a value offering the highest accuracy and range I've found that `highp` floats are usually represented as 32-bit floating point numbers which means you have a ton of precision and you're less likely to encounter artifacts related to lack of precision but its more memory consumption and a little slower operations

-Okay let's get to some code examples
+ let's get to some code examples

 Example 1: Simple Gradient issue without Highp